oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 ### Objectives
 In this workshop, you:

-- Configure OCI API keys
+- Update the Social Media App to include AI-Powered Search
-- Leverage OCI vision USING Social media app
+- Make use of the OCI API keys for integration with APEX
-- Integrate OCI vision with Oracle APEX
+- Integrate APEX with OCI Vision Service using REST Data Sources

 ### Prerequisites for Building this App: